18F/Sendak/README.md

 [full application OAuth](https://developer.github.com/v3/oauth/) credentials by setting `GH_KEY` and `GH_SECRET`.)

-* You will need a [Riak](https://github.com/basho/riak) instance.
+* If you plan to work with your team's project metadata, you'll need access to your team's [Riak](https://github.com/basho/riak) instance.
 Sendak will expect Riak at `localhost:8098` by default.

 * Check that your environment is working: